yosriayed/cplease/README.md

 # cplease
-CppParallelEase (or cplease) is a C++ header-only library designed to simplify parallel programming tasks by providing easy-to-use asynchronous primitives
+CppParallelEase (or cplease) is a C++ header-only library designed to simplify writing parallel tasks by providing easy-to-use asynchronous primitives